dineshreddynaredla/react-book-repo/patterns/hooks.md

 Let's try to answer that question by working ourselves through some of the Hooks offered to us.

 ### First example - useState
-This Hook let use state inside of a function component.
+This Hook let's us use state inside of a function component.
 Yep I got your attention now right?
 Usually that's not possible and we need to use a class for that.
 Not anymore.
 Let's show what using `useState` Hook looks like:

 ```js
 import { useState } from React;